-Crimping operations forspecific interconnections
+Crimping operations for different types of interconnections

 General

-The supplier shall visually examine wire, terminal and connector contacts for cleanliness, absence of oil films and freedom from tarnish or corrosion before assembly.
+The supplier shall visually examine wires, terminals and connector contacts for cleanliness, absence of oil films and freedom from tarnish or corrosion before assembly.

-The supplier shall perform cleaning of the work pieces in conformance withECSS-Q-ST-70-08.
+The supplier shall perform cleaning of the work pieces using IPA.

-Further cleaning or other treatment shall not be carried out.
+Further cleaning or other treatment shall not be carried out except the case when validation and qualification of a cleaning product was performed on all used materials.

 The supplier shall handle work pieces with clean lint free gloves or finger cots.

-Before a crimping activity, tools at the operator’s station shall be verified to conform to those selected in accordance with the applicable PID.
+Before a crimping activity, tools at the operator’s station shall be verified to conform to those selected in accordance with the applicable PID or procedures.

 All conductor strands shall be inserted cleanly into the barrel without any buckling.